jasonBurkhead/Pacmanexersise/README.md

 <img src="PacMan1.png">

 I completed the code in the spots required, but changed the visuals to be easy on the eyes and fit closer to the Pacman brand.
+Moving forward with this design.
+I would like to change this to a menu screen that you could transition into a fun and short Pacman game.